datacommonsorg/data/scripts/biomedical/STITCH/README.md

 chemicals.v5.0.tsv.gz
 This file contained chemical name, molecular weight, and SMILES string.
 Some of the longer chemical names are truncated.

-After merging the datasets, I added two columns for the corresponding MeSHDescriptor DCIDs and Chemical Compound DCIDs through querying the Biomedical Data Commons.
-I also formatted the text columns to have double quotes.
+After merging the datasets, we added two columns for the corresponding MeSHDescriptor DCIDs and ChEMBL DCIDs through querying the Biomedical Data Commons.
+We also added a new DCID that is based on the PubChem Compound ID formatted as 'chem/CID#'.
+The text columns have been formatted to have double quotes.

 This import has large data storage and compute requirements to execute.
 This includes 25 GB for storing the original files.